-Known for its vibrant colours, intricate designs and mixture of textures, Moroccan style has become one of the most significant trends of the year.
-Good evidence of that is the worldwide success of North African handicraft products, such as Berber rugs, raffia baskets, iron wall lamps and decorative Moroccan tiles, among others.
+Known for its vibrant colours, intricate designs and mixture of textures, Moroccan style has become one of the most significant trends of the year, as shown by the worldwide success of North African handicraft products – such as Berber rugs, raffia baskets, metal lanterns and decorative Moroccan tiles.
 So much so that artists from all over the world have decided to make the Moroccan style their hallmark, as is the case of the Belgian designer Laurence Leenaert, founder of the LRNCE fashion label.
-She decided to move just a few years ago to Marrakech with a hunch and an idea, and today her studio is one of the obligatory stops in the Moroccan city.
+She decided to move to Marrakech just a few years ago with a just an idea, and today her studio is one of the obligatory stops in the Moroccan city.

-Therefore, we invite you to incorporate them into your home, adding some extra colour and creating a unique appearance, full of patterns and life.
+This piece will give you ideas on how to bring this style into your home, adding some extra colour and creating a unique appearance, full of patterns and life.
 A simple way to do this is by using ceramic hydraulic tiles, which are very long-lasting and extremely easy to install and keep clean.
 They are suitable for most walls and floors throughout your house and are available in so many different designs.
-For this reason, the first thing you have to do is to decide where to place them and, once you have done that, picking the right Moroccan tile design for you.
+The first thing to do is decide where to place them and, once you have done that, picking the right Moroccan tile design for you.